ehnzahedi/mol_property_pred/README.md

 - ## Model2
 This model takes the smile string character as input and predict the `P1` property.
 Sice smiles are sequential characters, a custom CNN model is implementd to get smiles and predict `P1`.
+The structure of this model selected redarding FCN model in this [paper](https://arxiv.org/pdf/1809.04356.pdf).

   - For model2, `SmilePredictor` estimator can be set similar to: